lah7/gtk3-classic/README.md

 Fixes
 ---

-* Menu bars are not covered by too high popup menus.
-See https://gitlab.gnome.org/GNOME/gtk/issues/1016.
+* ~~Menu bars are not covered by too high popup menus.
+See https://gitlab.gnome.org/GNOME/gtk/issues/1016.~~
 * Labels are wrapped similarly to GTK2.
 This patch fixes too wide windows in applications improperly ported from GTK2.
 * Errors in console output caused by integration with Accessibility Toolkit are hidden.
 See https://unix.stackexchange.com/questions/230238.
-* Errors in console output about non-existent "inhibit" method in XFCE are hidden.
-See example on https://bugzilla.redhat.com/show_bug.cgi?id=1515272#c1.